-Unfortunately no single item of clothing exists that fulfills all of the demands above.
-The solution is in the onion-principle of multilayers!
-A 3-layer structure is usually adequate, whereby each has its own specialized purpose: a moisture transfer base layer next to your skin, then one or more adjustable insulating layers, and finally an outer shell to protect you from rain and wind.
-And of course, you also should not forget:
+Unfortunately, no single item of clothing exists that fulfills all of the above demands.
+The solution lies in the multilayer-principle: Usually, it is enough to have 3 layers where each has its own special role and purpose.
+A simple layering system consists of a moisture transferring base layer next to the skin, then adjustable insulating layers, and finally an outer shell against water and wind.

-- Slippers or thick socks: Greenlanders take off their shoes entering a private house and even many guesthouses
+- Slippers or thick socks: Icelanders take off their shoes when entering a private house or even the swimming pool or guesthouse

-- Camera equipment: Greenland is a photographer’s paradise and you should ensure to have enough memory cards with you
+- Camera equipment: Iceland is a photographer’s paradise and you should ensure to bring along enough memory cards an extra set of batteries.